clay-spfmlp/snake-spell/docs/CROSSWORD_RULES_VALIDATION.md

 - Tracks progress and advances through clues
 - Maintains proper game state synchronization

-The multiplayer crossword Snake Word Arena is ready for production use with all rules functioning as designed.
+The multiplayer crossword Snake Spell is ready for production use with all rules functioning as designed.